Liposuction has become a popular procedure among men and women worldwide.

-It is very important for patients to realise the purpose of liposuction; it is NOT a weight loss procedure.
+It is very important for patients to realise that although a certain amount of fat will be removed during liposuction surgery, it is not a weight loss procedure.

-Instead, liposuction is a body contouring procedure that is designed to improve the appearance of your body by removing fat cells from certain areas of your body.
-Think of liposuction as a cosmetic procedure that aims to sculpt your body based on your aesthetic goals.
+Instead, liposuction is a body contouring procedure that is designed to improve the appearance of your body by removing fat cells from specific areas of your body.
+Think of liposuction as a cosmetic procedure that aims to sculpt and improve your body shape based on your aesthetic goals.

-Usually, the fat removed for each procedure is rarely more than 4-5 pounds.
-The total weight of the fat cells that are removed from your body is not significant enough to cause a drastic change in your body weight.
+Usually, the amount of fat removed during each procedure is rarely more than 4-5 pounds.
+The total weight in excess fat cells that are suctioned from your body is not significant enough to cause a drastic change in your total body weight.

-In some cases, the amount of body fat removed from your body can reach up to 8 pounds but it is important to know that the risks of the surgery increases as more fat cells are removed from the body.
+In some cases, the amount of body fat removed from your body can reach up to eight pounds but it is important to know that the risks of the surgery increases as more pounds of fat are removed from the body.

-Normally, if a patient needs to remove more body fat than usual, the surgery would be broken up into several procedures, each being at least a month apart.
+If a patient needs to remove more body fat than 4-5 pounds from multiple areas of the body, the surgery can be broken up into several sessions, each one scheduled at least one month apart.

-The best way to determine if liposuction is able to achieve your goals is to have a consultation with your surgeon.
+The best way to determine if liposuction can help you achieve your goals is to have a consultation with your doctor.

-In a nutshell, patients should not expect to lose a significant amount of weight from the procedure.
-Patients, however, can achieve an obvious change in the shape and aesthetics of their body.
-This means that liposuction can achieve cosmetic goals such as a flatter tummy or a slimmer waistline.
+To reiterate, patients should not expect to lose a significant amount of weight from the procedure.
+Furthermore, skin conditions such as cellulite and poor elasticity may not be improved following liposuction treatment.
+Patients will be able to achieve a noticeable improvement in the shape and sculpting of their body.
+Liposuction can address problem areas such as love handles, abdomen, inner thighs, arms and other areas of the body to achieve cosmetic goals such as a flatter tummy or a slimmer waistline.

 Can I gain weight after liposuction?

-Liposuction removes the fat cells from the treatment area permanently.
-The fat cells that were removed by liposuction can never come back, however, if the patient puts on a significant amount of weight after the procedure, new fat cells may develop in other parts of the body.
+Liposuction permanently removes fat cells from the treatment area.
+Although the fat cells that are suctioned away during lipo will not regenerate, patients who gain a significant amount of weight after the procedure may see an increase in other parts of the body.

-If the change in body weight after the procedure is not massive (2-3kg), new fat cells in other parts of the body may be a little bit bigger.
-If there is a significant change in body weight (>10kg), new fat cells can return to other parts of the body which can affect the contour of your body.
+If the change in body weight after the procedure is not significant (2-3kg), new fat cells in other parts of the body will not occur.
+If there is considerable change in body weight (>10kg), new fat cells can return to other parts of the body which can affect your liposcution results.

-Fat cells, however, accumulate less often on the treated areas.
-So, if you were to gain weight after the procedure, the results of your liposuction surgery will still be visible in your treatment area.
+Keep in mind that fat cells are less likely to accumulate at the treated areas.
+So, if you were to gain weight after the procedure, the results of your liposuction surgery will still be visible.

-The reasons that this occurs is because the fat must go somewhere on the body.
-The treatment areas where fat cells have been removed by liposuction will accumulate less little fat, while in areas not treated by liposuction, more fat will be deposited.
+The reasons for this is because the treatment areas where fat cells have been removed by liposuction will accumulate or store much less little fat, while areas not treated by liposuction can experience more fat deposits.

 Minimising weight gain after liposuction and maintaining your results